Compact Formulae for Three-Center Nuclear Attraction Integrals Over Exponential Type Functions: Introduction

 \section{Introduction}

-Molecular electronic structure theory is a highly interdisciplinary research topic whose progress depends crucially on the progress in numerical analysis, mainly numerical integration, and it is unfortunate that only a very few mathematicians were interested in this challenging mathematical problem as well as other interesting mathematical problems occurring in this context.
-In this regards, Sack has played a prominent role with his work in the 1960s on addition theorems~\cite{Sack-5-245-64, Sack-5-252-64, Sack-5-260-64, Sack-8-1774-67, Sack-5-774-74}.
+Molecular electronic structure theory is a highly interdisciplinary research topic whose progress depends crucially on the progress in numerical analysis, mainly numerical integration, and only a very few mathematicians were interested in this challenging mathematical problem.
+In this regards, Sack has played a prominent role with his work in the 1960s on addition theorems~\cite{Sack-5-252-64, Sack-5-260-64, Sack-8-1774-67, Sack-5-774-74}.
 Hellmann's book~\cite{Hellmann-1937} has a section dealing with the evaluation of these extremely difficult integrals.
 The pursuit of accurate and efficient algorithms for the numerical evaluation of molecular integrals for the purpose of electronic structure calculations has led to a substantial body of work.
 While molecular integrals with Gaussian type functions (GTFs)~\cite{Boys-200-542-50, Boys-201-125-50} as a basis have been for a long time the most easily calculated, their theoretical deficiency both in the long and short ranges~\cite{Agmon-85, Kato-10-151-57} has led to a renewed interest in an exponential type function (ETF) basis.
 ETFs are better suited than GTFs to represent electron wave functions near the nucleus and at long range, provided that multi-center integrals using such functions could be computed efficiently.
 Examples of such a basis include the Slater type functions (STFs)~\cite{Slater-42-33-32}, the Laguerre type functions, and the $B$ functions~\cite{Shavitt-63, Steinborn-Filter-38-273-75, Filter-Steinborn-18-1-78}.
 We note that many researchers hope that the next generation of ab initio programs will be based on the usage of ETFs.
 Indeed much effort is being made to develop efficient molecular algorithms for integrals over conventional ETFs~(STFs or $B$ functions)~\cite{Ozdogan-Ruiz-08, Niehaus-Lopez-Rico-41-485205-08, Fernandez-Ema-Lopez-Ramirez-78-83-00, Rico-Fernandez-Ema-Lopez-Ramirez-81-16-01, Fernandez-Aguado-Lopez-Ema-Ramirez-8-148-01, Steinborn-Homeier-Ema-Lopez-Ramirez-76-244-00} and references therein.